austint1121/Flatiron_GOATS_Vaccination_Prediction/README.md

 ***

 ## Preprocessing
 For the preprocessing, all of the columns are categorical, however, some of them are numerical, and some of them are strings.
-We will want to handle these these columns differently when imputing missing values.
+We will want to handle these columns differently when imputing missing values.

 - **Numerical Categories**
     - Use Sklearn's [Iterative Imputer](https://scikit-learn.org/stable/modules/generated/sklearn.impute.IterativeImputer.html_) to fill in the missing values